 Arrayan Path have this uncanny knack to connect to you immediately and get you to continue listening to their tune.
 I am not exactly sure what causes this, but Chronicles of Light is certainly pretty powerful stuff, sprinkled with a lot of passion and authenticity.
 It is this extra kick that gets the reviewers attention for a record, even if the pipeline is desperately overflowing.
 Now, they just did exactly that to me with their 5th and newest album Chronicles of Light.

-And it is this strange potion of Southern Mediterranean island-flavored #metal that did the trick.
+And it is this strange potion of Southern Mediterranean island-flavored metal that did the trick.
 And the fact that the heavy influence of the excellent IV: Stigmata, their 2013 album, still persistently lingers at the back of my mind.
 Of course, Arrayan Path join us from beautiful Cyprus and this saddles them with some brownie points already.
 Blynd be lauded for that with Liber Sum (totally different style, but same location and amazingly good).
-The island features a somewhat mysterious and pretty tight community, showing off different kinds of #metal, coupled with a few jolly good studios that churn out good quality tunes.
+The island features a somewhat mysterious and pretty tight community, showing off different kinds of metal.
+This couples with a few jolly good studios that churn out good quality tunes.

 Today’s 5-man band Arrayan Path rocked into existence back in 1997, but really only started to release music by Y2K or so (one demo each in ’99, then ’00).
 At that time they were actually called Arryan Path, but that did not sit too well with a great number of people.
 The band then decided to add an ‘a’ into their name, so that nobody would see them as being in cahoots with Nazism.
-After the demos were out however, not much was going on in terms of studio albums, the first one coming out in 2004.
-Only as of 2010 have we seen an acceleration of sorts, now culminating in Chronicles of Light, that latest output of Arrayan Path.
+After the demos were out however, not much was going on in terms of studio albums.
+The first one coming out in 2004.
+Only as of 2010 have we seen an acceleration of sorts, now culminating into this latest output.

 But cheese apart, in the line of epic Power and Heavy Metal these islanders are very good and up to par.
 Chronicles of Light projects a much more pronounced, at times kind of grungy Heavy Metal proper influenced style, leaning into Gothic Metal to an extent.
 But still a much lighter look and feel than the former more pronounced and much darker stance used in IV: Stigmata.
 And sometimes it is as if theirs is a tune straight out of Iron Maiden, galloping sound and all.
 Mixing and Mastering is pretty well done by Vagelis Maranis, who was already active for Arrayan Path on their former albums.
 No complaints there.